muzavan/tensorflow_chatbot/README.md

 Credits
 ===========
 Credit for the vast majority of code here goes to [suriyadeepan](https://github.com/suriyadeepan).
 I've merely created a wrapper to get people started.

+## Additional Notes
+This repository is using older version of python and tensorflow, so there are some changes to do.
+First of all, you need to downgrade your Tensorflow to 1.0.0 by run this command

+`conda install -c conda-forge tensorflow=1.0.0`